paul-jewell/docs/docs/projects/zoe.md

 `wget -O flash-cc2531.zip https://codeload.github.com/jmichault/flash_cc2531/zip/master && unzip flash-cc2531.zip`

-You will need a suitable firmware for this board, it is important to note that any firmware used should be compiled for CC2530 with the CC2592 range extender.
+You will need a suitable firmware for this board, **it is important to note that any firmware used should be compiled for CC2530 with the CC2592 range extender**.

-If you want to experiment with [zigbee2mqtt](https://www.zigbee2mqtt.io/) the [Z-Stack coordinator firmware](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator) by Koenkk is a good starting point.
+If you want to experiment with [zigbee2mqtt](https://www.zigbee2mqtt.io/), the [Z-Stack coordinator firmware](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator) is a good starting point.

-Grab a suitable firmware, or compile your own, and follow the instructions below to interact with and program the chip:
+Grab the suitable firmware, or compile your own, and follow the instructions below to program the chip:

-Identify chip:
+Identify the chip:
 ``` bash
 ~/flash_cc2531 $ ./cc_chipid
   ID = a524.
 ```

-Erase chip:
+Erase the chip:
 ``` bash
 ~/flash_cc2531 $ ./cc_erase
   ID = a524.
   erase result = 00a2.
 ```

-Program chip:
+Program the chip:
 ``` bash
 ~/flash_cc2531 $ ./flash_cc2531/cc_write ./CC2530ZNP-Prod.hex
   ID = a524.